Symbian9/qmapshack-doc-wiki/DocGisDevices.md

 **Linux:** Make sure you have installed the UDisks2 package.
 **Windows:** No support unless someone donates the code to detect devices.

-**Garmin**: If you want to see your SD memory card in the device you have to copy the file _GarminDevice.xml_ from the internal _Garmin_ folder to the _Garmin_ folder on your SD memory card.
+**Garmin**: If you want to see your device's SD memory card you have to copy the file _GarminDevice.xml_ from the internal _Garmin_ folder to the _Garmin_ folder on your SD memory card.

 After you pluged your device to the PC and switched it to mass stroage mode you should see something link this: